Depression. Causes, symptoms, treatment of the disease

 • sudden outbursts of unmotivated aggression;

-• constant dissatisfaction with oneself and / or the behavior of others;
+• constant dissatisfaction with oneself and/or the behavior of others;

 • provoking conflict situations at home and at work;

-• inability to focus;
+• inability to concentrate;

 • weakening of memory;